hannesdelbeke/brain/README.md

 # Public notes about gamedev & anything else

-knowledge is organised based on zettel / digital garden.
+- knowledge is organised based on zettel / digital garden.
-For managing this wiki, I use Obsidian.
+- For managing this wiki, I use Obsidian

 The main goal is
 \- to publish learnings that would help other devs